Women, when your sexual health is in tip-top condition, you will appreciate and enjoy being a woman.

 - Take your Essential Fatty Acids everyday.
 Most women neglect to take Essential Fatty Acids (EFAs) that are so essential to their overall sexual health.
 Some good sources are from seeds, their oils, or supplements from evening primrose or borage oil and flaxseed oil.
 I find that the best way to have my daily dosage is by taking 1-2 tablespoons of fresh flaxseed oil that is so rich in omega-3.

 - Drink plenty of water.
-Plenty of purified water is necessary for good flushing of your system to rid your body of toxins (distilled water is best).
+Plenty of purified water is necessary for good flushing of your system to rid your body of toxins.
 Learn how much water your body needs daily.
 Drinking plenty of water would not cause fluid retention before/during your menstruation, but will actually help your body to be rid of excess fluid and reduce bloating.

 - Take optimum nutrition.
-Look around for high quality supplements and include optimal levels of vitamin B complex, vitamin E, magnesium and zinc which can less be found in fruits and vegetables.
+Look around for high quality supplements and include optimal levels of the B vitamins, vitamin E, magnesium and zinc which can less be found in fruits and vegetables.

 - Reduce your stress level.
 Identify the sources of stress in your life and do not let prolonged stress control your life.
-Once you identify the sources, actively make changes to your circumstances and also make positive changes to the way you handle and react to stress.
+Once you identify the sources, actively make changes to your circumstances and also make positive changes to the way you handle and react/respond to stress.
+I have seen how prolonged stress can cause cancer, and it’s real.

 - Exercise.
-Finally, do not forget about exercise.
+Include exercise in your weekly schedule.
 Moderate exercise three times a week for at least an hour each time with a combination of aerobics and anaerobic weight training.
 Avoid excessive exercise, more is not always better in this case as it causes oxidation in your body, making you age faster.
-Walking could also be one of your best form of exercise.
+Low impact exercises like walking, cycling and swimming are some of the best forms of exercise.

 For the mothers-to-be or mothers-wannabe, refer to the Pregnancy Nutritional Guide page to prepare the way for your healthy baby.